MikulasMascautanu/cinemood/project-prompt.md

 # 🎬 Personal Movie Catalog (ČSFD)

 A web application for managing and browsing my personal list of movies bookmarked on [ČSFD.cz](https://www.csfd.cz/).
-The app will scrape/fetch movie data from ČSFD and store it in a database, making it easy to filter, search, and visualize movies by genre, year, rating, and other attributes.
+The app will scrape/fetch movie data from ČSFD (using this package: https://github.com/bartholomej/node-csfd-api)and store it in a database, making it easy to filter, search, and visualize movies by genre, year, rating, and other attributes.

 ---